Baby in a pram wearing a hat

 The ACCC strongly advises parents not to place blankets or adapt other items as covers over a pram to shield babies from the sun.

-When out and about with your little one in a pram, regularly look at your bundle of joy.
+When out and about with your little one in a pram, regularly check on them

 • Listlessness or irritability